-Last week I spoke with the 22-year-old about his time table for reaching Lakewood, his pitch repertoire, his BlueClaws team, New Jersey and more.
+Recently, I spoke with Jesmuel about his team's success, growing up around the game and more.
 Read ahead for that full interview.

 -The Reading team has been great and you've contributed very nicely to the club's success.
 What are your thoughts on competition in the Eastern League this year?

 I just came here with the mindset that this was going to be a harder, tougher level, but so far it's pretty much the same type of baseball, so I just do the stuff I know and play baseball, playing the game the way it's supposed to be played.

 -There are several well-touted prospects on this team and everyone contributes.
 What is it like playing with such a stacked group?